arminrosu/json-slim/README.md

 [![Build Status](https://travis-ci.org/arminrosu/json-slim.svg?branch=master)](https://travis-ci.org/arminrosu/json-slim)
 [![Dependencies](https://david-dm.org/arminrosu/json-slim.svg)](https://david-dm.org/arminrosu/json-slim)

-Minify JSON better than JSON.stringify().
+Minify JSON better than `JSON.stringify()`.

 It achieves this by converting Numbers, number Strings and Booleans to a shorter form.
+Unicode characters are converted automatically by _JSON.stringify()_, which is used internally.

-You should be aware of this in your application, type checks might fail.
+You should be aware of the potential type conversion _json-slim_ performs, as type checks in your application might fail.

 ## Installation